oceanprotocol-archive/OEPs/11/archive/README.md.v1.0.md

 <img src="img/drops.jpg" width="600" />

-Curation proofs market smart contract SHOULD record the drops balance for each provider.
+Curation market smart contract SHOULD record the drops balance for each provider.

 ```solidity
 // Asset struct can map provider id to his drops balance